verrazzano/docs/content/en/docs/manage/argo-cd/deploy.md

 ---
 title: "Deploy Applications with Argo CD"
-description: "Learn about how to deploy applications with Argo CD"
+description: "Use Argo CD to synchronize and deploy applications"
 weight: 6
 draft: false
 ---